jorritfolmer/TA-suricata/README.md

-# Splunk TA for Suricata
+# TA-suricata for Splunk

-This CIM compliant Splunk TA can be used with Splunk Enterprise Security and provides field extractions, aliases, tags for the following Suricata eve-log
+This CIM compliant TA can be used with Splunk Enterprise Security and provides field extractions, aliases, tags for the following Suricata eve-log
 outputs: